-Valley Farm in situated just to the North of Wickham Market, and is bordered by the River Deben.
+Valley Farm in situated just off the A12 to the North of Wickham Market, and is bordered by the River Deben.
+Previously home to dairy cattle, our marshes form part of the Deben Valley ESA, and offer a particularly beautiful backdrop, and peaceful surroundings.
 The Farm is owned and managed by Sarah Robertson.
 Sarah moved to Valley Farm in 1976 when she first married.
 Sarah had always had an interest in all things equestrian, and having trained in South Africa at the famous Blue Hills yard, she was very keen to pursue an equestrian career.
 She soon acquired ponies for herself and her children, and began teaching carriage driving, vaulting and riding.
 The business originally traded as Valley Farm Riding and Driving Centre, but as it diversified to include more activities the name was changed to Valley Farm Equestrian Leisure.

 Multi Award Winner

-In 1988 from 11th to 15th August, three children from Valley Farm's team competed in the World Vaulting Championships in Ebrichsdorf, Austria.
+In 1988 from 11th to 15th August, three children from Valley Farm's team, including Sarah's daughter, competed in the World Vaulting Championships in Ebrichsdorf, Austria.
 Following their success, and a developing interest in the sport Sarah hosted a number of International and National vaulting competitions at Valley Farm.

 After finding out about the sport of horseball at a vaulting competition held in Paris in 1989, Valley Farm had the horseball rule book translated into English, and started training teams to play this new and exciting sport.
 Britain's 1st national horse ball tournament was hosted by Valley Farm on 1st September 1991, with teams taking part from North London, Nottingham, Suffolk and Norfolk.